JustMichael-80/ILO-Analyzer/README.md

 An automated, cloud-isolated information triage engine built to identify and map **Information Laundering Operations (ILOs)** — coordinated campaigns to manufacture, amplify, or suppress narratives.
 This architecture bypasses surface-level text classification by measuring the **thermodynamic footprint of data propagation** directly — computing whether a narrative is persisting naturally or being artificially sustained against entropic decay, across both temporal and geographic dimensions simultaneously.

+Tl;dr: ILO Analyzer detects manufactured narratives by measuring their thermodynamic footprint — not their content.
+No NLP.
+No sentiment.
+No bullshit.
+Just pure physics, fresh from the mountain stream.

 ---

 ## Theoretical Framework: The Principle of Persistent Structurization (PPS)